 No more second-guessing—with Roadmunk’s Timeline visualization, it’s easy to get an at-a-glance view of the time, effort and resources it will take to finish tasks and assignments.
 The great thing about Timeline visualizations is that they show what’s happening and when, so there’s never any confusion of where your product strategy is at any moment.
 Not only that, but this clear, digestible view helps your team avoid unrealistic deadlines that might otherwise pop up unexpectedly.

 We tend to think in terms of one Jira project being the equivalent of one Roadmunk roadmap.
-But if your team has multiple Jira projects, you can create one high-level roadmap (a Master Roadmap) that combines all of your initiatives.
+But if your team has multiple Jira projects, you can create one high-level roadmap (a Portfolio Roadmap) that combines all of your initiatives.

 🔥 Hot tip: This is especially helpful for organizations who might have multiple teams using their own Jira projects so that they can tell a more complete, in-depth story of their priorities and progress.